HarshalU/British-Airways-/README.md

 In this, we had to check the customer feedback about the airlines form an online booking website and visualise key sectors which had a negatively increasing rate in the reviews.

-The sectors mainly consisted of FOOD, ENTERTAINMENT and SERVICE.
+The sectors mainly consisted of FOOD, COMFORT and SERVICE.
 In these classes :- Business, Economy, First Class.

 PART 2:-